 - Commercial due diligence services for buyers or vendors of container terminals.

-High level analysis of global containerised trade, global container shipping supply and the supply-demand balance is published each month in Containerisation International, the leading industry magazine on the container shipping industry.
+High level analysis of global containerised trade, global container shipping supply and the supply-demand balance is published each month in Containers (used to be called Containerisation International), the leading industry magazine on the container shipping industry.
 Our forecasts are regularly covered in Lloyds List and our trade data has also been used by the BBC when it was tracking an individual container around the world.
-To read the latest article click here.

 As well as having extensive experience of using official and industry statistics and being able to draw on its consultants’ knowledge of the relevant markets, MDS Transmodal is able to produce analyses from its own unique set of databases and transport models: